Stockholm Travel Guide on a Low Budget

 4 Days Stockholm Travel Guide that won’t affect your wallet

 Two years ago, I was living in London, a city that offers some of the most amazing and convenient flight deals.
+That very year, I had already traveled to Thailand and had also planned a trip to Jamaica, so my budget was very tight.

 Still, when the Easter bank holiday was approaching, as usual I found myself looking for convenient flights on Skyscanner.
 So, when I found a 19 pounds return flight from London to Stockholm I just had to book it.